Written by Editorial Team

 Your pediatrician can usually diagnose bowlegs just by simply observing and examining your child.
 Different tests your doctor may prescribe to diagnose bowlegs include:

 In the event that your infant is under two years old and his legs are not extremely bowed, no treatment is vital.
 It will rectify on its own as the baby grows.
 For cases that are more serious or if the child is more than two years and the issue persists, the treatment includes braces, casting, or even surgery (though not that common) in extreme cases.

-Since the difficulty increases to treat bowed leg as baby gets older(as the bone development will cease eventually), it is advantageous to diagnose and treat this condition as young as possible for the best result
+Since the difficulty increases to treat bowed leg as a baby gets older(as the bone development will cease eventually), it is advantageous to diagnose and treat this condition as young as possible for the best result

 If the bowed legs do not straighten (or get worse) by the time the child turns 2 to 3 years old, there will be some severe cause behind it.
 In that event, if left untreated, bowed legs can prompt:

-Salmon For Babies – When to Introduce, Benefits and Precautions
+Hummus For Babies – When to Introduce, Benefits and Precautions